vladigleba/vladigleba.github.io/posts/basics/prayer.md

 Praying for others is another crucial part of our prayer life.
 When we pray for someone else, God receives the legal right to work in that person's life&mdash;a right He otherwise would not have if we had not prayed.
 Why is this?
 Since God values each person's freedom of choice, He cannot work against someone's will, especially if a person is resistant to Him, but when another person starts interceding, that changes everything.
 It opens the door for God to work in the resistant person's life out of respect to the intercessor.

 Intercessory prayer, however, is not limited just to those resistant to God.
 Jesus prayed for Peter&mdash;one of His own disciples&mdash;because He saw a blind spot in Peter's life that Peter was unaware of.
 Moses prayed for the Israelites {% rf 'Numbers 21:7' %} and for his brother Aaron {% rf 'Deuteronomy 9:20' %}, and Job prayed for his friends {% rf 'Job 42:10' %}.
 Just like Jesus intercedes for us in the heavenly sanctuary {% rf 'Hebrews 7:25' %}, as His followers, we are called to intercede for others.

+## What does intercessory prayer require?

+> Praying always with all prayer and supplication in the Spirit, and watching thereunto *with all perseverance* and supplication for all saints.
+{% ct 'Ephesians 6:18' %}

+> And he spake a parable unto them to this end, that men ought always to pray, and *not to faint*.
+{% ct 'Luke 18:1' %}

+> Pray *without ceasing*.
+{% ct '1 Thessalonians 5:17' %}

+Praying for others often involves praying for a change of heart, and this usually takes time.
+God honors everyone's free will, but He also honors the prayers of others, so even if a person resists Him initially, there is hope, as long as those praying are willing to persevere and be patient.
+It may take years&mdash;or even decades&mdash;for a change of heart to take place, but that is nothing compared with eternity.

+All good things take time and effort, and prayer is no different.
+Rushed prayers lack power because they don't mean much to us, but prayers that produce results take time and effort.
+It would be wise for us to preface every important decision or action in our life with much prayer.
+Jesus would sometimes pray all night, such as before ordaining the twelve apostles {% rf 'Luke 6:12, 13' %}.
+As our prayer life develops, spending time communing with our Father becomes a delight, no matter how long it takes.

 ## What is the first component of an effective prayer?